axolote-solutions/designPatterns/creational/builder/builder.md

                 .build();
 ```

-But this is only the beginning.
+However, this is just the beginning.